-Buses will replace trains on routes between Lewisham, Sidcup, Orpington and Bromley North.
+- Buses will replace trains on the Bromley North branch

-While extra capacity will be laid on, we are asking people to leave space on trains that are running for those who need it, and we are working with Southeastern to make sure there’s provision for social distancing at stations and on buses.
+Extra capacity will be laid on, however we are asking people to leave space on trains that are running for those who need it, and we are working with Southeastern to make sure there’s provision for social distancing at stations and on buses.

 This is a tough ask for people who are already coping with changes to travel and we would like to apologise for the disruption to their journeys, but the work is needed to ensure we can keep passengers and freight moving reliably now and in the future.